-Over the last few years there has been an emerging practice in the Christian community called Sutta Art Journaling.
+Over the last few years there has been an emerging practice in the Christian community called Bible Art Journaling.
 It has probably been helped along by the adult coloring craze, scrapbooking, bullet journaling, and of course social media.

 Here is a text of Ven.
 Buddharakkhita’s translation of the Dhammapada laid out with a very large margin giving plenty of room for embellishments and illuminations.
 You can also get creative with the binding, and best of all you can reprint any page you want to redo.